DyFFPAD: Dynamic Fusion of Convolutional and Handcrafted Features for Fingerprint Presentation Attack Detection: Experimental Setup

 \subsection{\textbf{Database}}

-To validate the performance of the proposed model, experiments are performed on LivDet 2015, 2017, and 2019 databases.
-Each database is prepared with multiple sensing devices.
-For training and testing, fingerprint samples are arranged in a separate dataset.
-The details of all the utilized databases are mentioned in Table \ref{Database_details}. \\
+The proposed work is evaluated on the LivDet 2015, 2017, and 2019 databases to assess the performance widely used publicly available database.
+Each database includes multiple sensing devices, with fingerprint samples from these devices organized into separate datasets for training and testing.
+The details of utilized databases including the name of sensing devices, number of samples in training and testing, and names of the fabrication materials are mentioned in Table \ref{Database_details}. \\